 I am the host and program developer of the National Museum of American History’s live cooking demonstration series, “Cooking Up History.”
 Once a month, we invite a guest chef to come to the museum and prepare several dishes on stage that speak to a theme in American history.
 We then use food to talk about race, gender, ethnicity and other identity categories and how they shape lived experiences in the U.S. We also explore key area in American history ranging from sports and entertainment (by studying the history of stadium foods) to major industries and economic development (by tracing the development of the cod fishing industry in New England).
 We also use these dishes to learn about our guest chef’s personal connection to the foods we are preparing together on stage.
 To get a sense of the program, read this blog post I wrote reflecting on our cooking demonstration with Chef Edward Lee: “What’s on your neighbor’s table...”

 In addition to “Cooking Up History,” I am part of the team that organizes our annual Food History Weekend at the museum.
 Food History Weekend consists of many activities ranging from roundtable discussions to cooking demonstration with chefs, scholars, activists, and practitioners.
 This weekend is an opportunity to explore major themes in American history including the politics of food; the influence of migration on how and what we eat; and the lasting importance of regional and local foodways to American identity.
 Each year we choose and organizing theme.
-The 2018 annual theme explores the ever-shifting landscape of regional foodways and is aptly named “Regions Reimagined.”
+The 2019 annual theme explored the role that migrant and refugee women play as anchors in their communities and local economies and was named “Power Through Food.”